Build, sign, and encrypt JSON Web Tokens

 and smallrye.jwt.encrypt.key

-can also contain only the Base64-encoded private or public keys values.
+properties can also contain Base64-encoded private or public key values directly.

-However, please note, directly inlining the private keys in the configuration is not recommended.
+However, be aware that directly inlining private keys in the configuration is not recommended.
 Use the smallrye.jwt.sign.key

-property only if you need to fetch a signing key value from the remote secret manager.
+property only when you need to fetch a signing key value from a remote secret manager.

-The keys can also be loaded by the code which builds the token and supplied to JWT Build API.
+The keys can also be loaded by the code that builds the token, and then supplied to JWT Build API for token creation.

-If you need to sign and/or encrypt the token using the symmetric secret key then consider using io.smallrye.jwt.util.KeyUtils
+If you need to sign or encrypt the token by using the symmetric secret key, consider using io.smallrye.jwt.util.KeyUtils

-For example, one needs to have a 64 byte key to sign using the HS512
+For example, a 64-byte key is required to sign a token by using the HS512

 algorithm (512/8

-) and a 32 byte key to encrypt the content encryption key with the A256KW
+), and a 32-byte key is needed to encrypt the content encryption key with the A256KW

 algorithm (256/8